-ICF shall plan, implement, evaluate and monitor information, education and prevention programmes for doping-free sport on at least the issues listed at Article 18.2 of the Code, and shall support active participation by Athletes and Athlete Support Personnel in such programmes.
+The ICF will plan, implement, evaluate and monitor information, education and prevention programmes for doping-free sport on at least the issues listed at Article 18.2 of the Code, and shall support active participation by Athletes and Athlete Support Personnel in such programmes.

-19.1 ICF may decide to request Athletes to perform educational activities before and/or during select Events (ex: Youth participation at Championships).
+- 19.1 Athletes entered in any ICF competition or continental championships must complete the ICF's anti-doping education programme or equivalent before competing or risk being denied entry to the competition. - 19.2 Where not specified the ICF may decide to request Athletes to perform educational activities before and/or during their participation at select Events (ex: Youth World Championships).
 The list of Events for which Athletes will be required to perform educational activities as a condition of participation will be published on the ICF website.

 The Athletes who have not performed the educational activities will be asked to provide valid justifications to have failed to participate in the educational activity.

 ICF Anti-Doping Administrator or its delegate should evaluate those justifications on a case by case basis and may decide to request to impose disciplinary sanctions if deemed appropriate.